pateldd1/Games/README.md

-These are games with AI written in Ruby that I have created for the App Academy Prep Work Course.
+These are games with AI written in Ruby that I have created

 ---Hangman
 ---Battleship